Groomed Winter Trails in Leadville

 - Good for All Skill Levels: Whether you want challenging new terrain or are a Nordic novice, you’ll find a scenic trail that fits your ability.

-- Open December to May: At 10,152′, Leadville is North America’s highest-elevation city–meaning deeper snows, longer.
-We’re on backcountry snow most years from early December through April, sometimes into May.
+- Open late fall/early winter to May: At 10,152′, Leadville is North America’s highest-elevation city–meaning deeper snows, longer.
+We’re on backcountry snow most years from late fall/early winter through April, sometimes into May.
 Check conditions any time.
 And get your winter fix for more of the year!

 - Overview map: Shows trail networks and maps.

 See the latest grooming and trail conditions by area!

 1) East Side Mining District